Logo

 The Troubleshooting

-Canadian Payroll also has a “masking” feature to distribute to departments - i.e. each department has a Salary Expense account and the company wants to post payroll to the dept the person worked in.
+Canadian Payroll also has a "masking" feature to distribute to departments - i.e., each department has a Salary Expense account and the company wants to post payroll to the dept the person worked in.
 Fairly standard stuff, that setup is in the Canadian Payroll Control window and this company does not use it anyway.
 Tick.
 Crossing off things on the mental checklist.

-Now I’m losing hair I’m scratching my head so much!
+Now I'm losing hair I'm scratching my head so much!
 (LOL).
 The error seems so simple.
 I used the Support Debugging Tool to generate some scripts and logging of the error.
-It doesn’t help but does lead me to look at a third party product, which was referenced with a “[Not Found]” error of its own.
+It doesn't help but does lead me to look at a third-party product, which was referenced with a "[Not Found]" error of its own.

 Asking for Help

-This was a payroll issue, fortunately it had no effect on payroll itself nor on getting the employees paid on time.
-However they run a weekly payroll and this payroll needs to be posted - Canadian Payroll needs the “Update Masters” procedure to be run or else the next week’s pay run’s Year To Dates may be incorrect.
-THAT would be bad.
+This was a payroll issue, fortunately, it had no effect on payroll itself nor on getting the employees paid on time.
+However, they run a weekly payroll and this payroll needs to be posted - Canadian Payroll needs the "Update Masters" procedure to be run or else the next week's pay run's Year To Dates may be incorrect.
+That would be bad.

 First I was going to simply open a support case through my Partnersource account, sending them the documentation I’ve done on the issue to date and the SDT logs etc. and be on my merry way… not so fast!
 Here is the short timeline which 14 days later is yet to be resolved.

-• This issue was submitted at night after hours, the next morning there was the auto-reply with a case number etc. - FABULOUS.
+• This issue was submitted at night after hours, and the next morning there was the auto-reply with a case number etc. - FABULOUS.
 I love it!

-• 3 days later (6 days since the original) I get an email where I am copied on the shuffling of my case to some other department and there are several “departments” copied on the email.
+• 3 days later (6 days since the original) I get an email where I am copied on the shuffling of my case to some other department and there are several "departments" copied on the email.
 Lovely.
-Mental note, large companies don’t tend to communicate well between departments… losing faith this will get resolved.
+Mental note, large companies don't tend to communicate well between departments… losing faith that this will get resolved.

 • 1 day later (7 days since the original) Someone who thankfully subscribes to a “regular communication is good” mantra follows up with me to ask me if I have heard back from this new department yet.
 I respond.

-• 2 days later (9 days since the original) Someone forwards me the response from this other department.
-The message in a nutshell is: we don’t have access to this area, we can’t fix it, the website is down and someone else needs to deal with this.
+• 2 days later (9 days since the original) Someone forwarded me the response from this other department.
+The message in a nutshell is: we don't have access to this area, we can't fix it, the website is down and someone else needs to deal with this.

 • 2 days later (11 days since the original) I get an email telling me the case is being closed since it is resolved.